mojo718/MyReadMe/README.md

 ## Usage 🎮
 1. Start Application by running index.js in terminal
 2. Answer all questions
-3. The application will create a file named <githubname>.md.
+3. The application will create a file with your githubname.md.
 Rename the MD file accordingly.

 ## License